mlanza/ai-literacy/201/12-cloning-yourself.md

 Every prompt becomes a training moment.
 Every correction becomes a code update.
 Your specs *are* the way you scale your standards.
 That’s what makes them powerful—not just as instructions, but as **systems of thought**.

 You can’t learn an LLM’s strengths by skimming a capabilities list.
 You have to experience them.
-Prompt by prompt, across different parts of a real project, you’ll start to absorb what it’s genuinely good at—what kinds of thinking it handles well, and where it needs structure or oversight.
+Prompt by prompt, across different parts of a real project—**often across different turns in the same chat**—you’ll start to absorb what it’s genuinely good at, and where it needs structure or oversight.

 That growing familiarity pays off.
 It’s how you build judgment into your clones.
 It’s how you guide their behavior without micromanaging every line.
 It’s how you clone not just your outputs, but your **standards**.

+---

 ### Example: From One Guide to a Team Toolkit